brian-xu-vlt/FT_CONTAINERS_42_tester/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

-- First place your projects headers in directory : `./includes/your_headers_files`
+- First, place your projects headers in directory : `./includes/your_headers_files`
 - Then update the file `./includes/your_headers.hpp` to include your files.

+## 👩‍💻 Usage <a name = "usage"></a>

-- `make f` will precompile your headers and check their std98 compiliance, then compile the tester and run every tests.
+- `make f` will precompile your headers and check their std98 compliance, then compile the tester and run every tests.
-- `make <container name>` will perform tests on a specific container.
+- `make [container names]` will perform tests on a specific containers, one after the other according to the list passed.
+- `make cpp98` will perform tests one your header to verify cpp98 compliance.

-Note: Tester will stop at the first failure (except tests performed on max_size of some containers as their result mey vary with OS, and may reflect some personnal decision on implementation which may be valid and yield to variation with STL).
+Note: Each tester will stop at the first failure (except tests performed on max_size of some containers as their result may vary with OS, and may reflect some personnal decision on implementation which may be valid and yield to variation with STL).

 ## ⚠️  Acknowledgement <a name = "acknowledgement"></a>